Woman looking up banner imageWoman looking up banner image

 • Women of childbearing potential must have a negative pregnancy test and cannot be breastfeeding

-• Women of childbearing potential on hormonal contraceptives must be stable on the medication for ≥ 2 menstrual cycles prior to Day 1
+• Women of childbearing potential on hormonal contraceptives must be stable on the medications for > 2 menstrual cycles prior to Day 1

 Timeline